 Benefits of Exercise Walking

-It has long been known that there are many inherent health benefits from a regular routine of exercise walking, such as:
+It has long been known that there are many inherent health benefits from a regular routine of exercise walking.
+Walking:

-For people with ongoing back pain, balanced and stable walking maintains and enhances one's ability to continue doing everyday activities, while reducing the likelihood and/or severity of additional episodes of back pain.
+If you have back pain, balanced and stable walking maintains and enhances your ability to continue doing everyday activities, while reducing the likelihood and/or severity of additional episodes of back pain.